 About the Author

 - Kevin Allen worked with Ancient Faith Radio since 2007.
 He was the host of The Illumined Heart and Ancient Faith Today, AFR’s first live call-in program.
-Kevin attends Saint Barnabas Antiochian Orthodox Church, Costa Mesa, California with his family.
+Kevin attended Saint Barnabas Antiochian Orthodox Church, Costa Mesa, California with his family.
+May his memory be eternal.